tbrowder/Excel/old/README.md

 ## DESCRIPTION

-This module provides the capability of using Excel templates to generate Excel files.
+This module provides the capability of using Excel and text templates to generate Excel files.
 It is a WIP and has little working code at the moment.
 If you are interested in the concept, please star the project, follow it, and file a feature request issue.